 Tell your doctor or nurse straight away if any of the side effects get severe.

 Between 1 and 10 in every 100 people have one or more of these.

-- Blood in your stools – stop taking ibuprofen and tell your doctor or nurse as soon as possible
+- Blood in your poo (stools) – stop taking ibuprofen if you have this and tell your doctor or nurse as soon as possible

 - Loss of appetite

 - Feeling or being sick

 - Women may find that while taking ibuprofen their ability to become pregnant is lowered